plomgrading/plom/doc/source/solutions.rst

 Getting solutions onto the server
 ---------------------------------

-The ``plom-solutions`` command-line tool can extract solutions from PDF files, push to server, etc.  See ``plom-solutions --help`` for more information.
+The command-line tool :doc:`plom-solutions` can extract solutions from PDF files, push to server, etc.  See ``plom-solutions --help`` for more information.